Skip to content

 LOG_LEVEL Logging level INFO

-MINDROOM_CONFIG_PATH Path to config.yaml (alternative: CONFIG_PATH) Package default
+MINDROOM_CONFIG_PATH Path to config.yaml ./config.yaml, then ~/.mindroom/config.yaml

 ANTHROPIC_API_KEY Anthropic API key (if using Claude models) -